With a rich Alfredo sauce, this creamy chicken and asparagus pasta is sure to be a hit, and it’s loaded with healthy vegetables.

 Storage & Reheating Tips

-Reheat single portions in the microwave.
+Reheat: Single portions can be reheated at medium power in the microwave.
 For larger amounts, reheat gently in a skillet over medium low heat.
 Add water, milk, or broth to thin slightly, if necessary.

 - 8 oz. dry pasta (cavatappi or mini penne)